niravmsoni/terraform-getting-started/code/v2_using_Inputs_Variables_Outputs/DeploymentSpec.md

         - Remove AWS credentials from code file
         - Replace hard-coded values
             - Examine main.tf file, identified hard-coded values & defined variables for them
+            - AWS Secret Key and Access Key are set in Environment variables so they would not be present in Source control
         - Add default Tags for company, project and billing
             - Tag details
                 - Company - Default to "Nirav Corporation"